Aggressive Louisville Car Accident Lawyer

 - Call your insurance company.
 At this point, all you want to do is report the damage to your vehicle.
 You should avoid making any statements about why or how the accident occurred.

 - Gather identifying information from all parties involved, including: names, addresses, phone numbers, emails, license plate numbers, VINs, and insurance details.

 - Take pictures of your injuries, the damage to each of the vehicles involved, and the scene of the accident.

 - Ask for the responding police officer’s information, including: name, jurisdiction, ID number, and phone number.
 You should also obtain a copy of the police report.

-- After you leave the scene, call a Louisville car accident attorney at Gladstein Law Firm to discuss your case with a Louisville personal injury lawyer.
+- After you leave the scene, call a Louisville car accident lawyer at Gladstein Law Firm to discuss your case with a Louisville personal injury lawyer.

 As we mentioned, it is important that you avoid discussing the details of the accident with your insurance company.
 If there is a dispute, the insurance company may try to use your words against you.
 In the aftermath of an accident, people often have a tendency to take blame or assume they were at fault in the collision.
 However, the law may say otherwise.
 It is best to speak with an attorney before you talk to your insurance company so you can avoid saying anything that may prevent you from obtaining maximum compensation.
 At Gladstein Law Firm, we can work with the insurance companies on your behalf so that you can stay focused on your recovery.

 After gaining a decade of experience defending against personal injury claims, Seth Gladstein decided to turn the tables and use what he had learned to help negligence victims recover for their losses.
 Since founding Gladstein Law Firm in 2011, Seth has helped numerous clients obtain compensation for injuries suffered in vehicle collisions and other accidents.
 Here is what one of his clients had to say: